flutter-form-builder-ecosystem/form_builder_validators/README.md

 4. Update README

-Remember to update README, adding the new language (and language code) under [Supported languages section](#supported-languages) so that everyone knows your new language is now supported!
+Remember to update README, adding the new language (and language code) under [Supported languages section](#supported-languages) in alphabetic order, so that everyone knows your new language is now supported!

 5. Submit PR

 Submit your PR and be of help to millions of developers all over the world!

+#### Add new validator

+1. Add method to `validators.dart` with your Dart documentation
+2. Implement tests
+3. Add to [validators](#validators) with name and description
+4. Add message error translated on all languages (yes, all languages).
+To accomplish this need:
+   a.
+Add property to all `intl_*.arb` files, on alphabetic order.
+   b.
+Translate message on all languages.
+   c.
+Run `flutter gen-l10n` command
+5. Submit PR

 ### Questions and answers